huntdatacenter/docs/docs/service-desk/README.md

 ::: tip

-Send us a regular [email](/contact) with your request if you can't find what you are looking for on the this page.
+(1) Send your order from your organizational email address.
+(2) Send us a regular [email](/contact) with your request if you can't find what you are looking for on the this page.

 :::